 If you need to make a large purchase (or purchases) that can’t be repaid in full when your next statement period ends, you may be able to secure a card that offers a 0% APR period and pay the balance back over time.

 If you currently have balances on your credit cards and are paying high interest rates, a card with a 0% APR period for balance transfers can offer the option to repay the balance without interest during the 0% APR period.

 This process can only work successfully if you are able to pay off the entire balance on the new card before the 0% APR period expires.
 Also, be aware that 0% APR cards can charge a balance transfer fee.

 Best 0% APR Credit Cards

-The Freedom Unlimited card earns 1.5% cash-back on every purchase you make.
+The Freedom Unlimited card earns at least 1.5% cash-back on purchases you make.
 Use it for a large purchase, earn rewards, and pay the balance off over 15 months without interest charges.